sylvester-henrique/hashnode-articles/Drafts/observability-with-asp-net-core.md

 }
 ```

-The name of the metric is `get.products.error.count`, which is a counter, and therefore will register the error count over the time.
+The name of the metric is `get.products.error.count`, which is a counter, and therefore will register the error count over time.
 Note that the metric has a tag attached to it.
 This tag is called `getProductError` and will help identify which error occurred.

 This is the code for `FillAvailabilityAsync`, that when an error occurs, will register the `get.products.error.count` metric.